 Caution: Avoid repeatedly tapping on the vibration button if your dog doesn't pay attention to you.
 Doing so will cause the vibration to become irrelevant and lose its potency that you have worked so hard on.

-Rather, go get your dog if you have too and evaluate why your dog didn't pay attention so that you can remedy that and prevent it from happening again.
+Rather, go get your dog if you have to and evaluate why your dog didn't pay attention so that you can remedy that and prevent it from happening again.
 Often, it's a matter of exposure to strong distractions.
-Your dog may not be ready to for this level of training yet, so take a step back and work on lower level distractions first until you get a fluent response.
+Your dog may not be ready for this level of training yet, so take a step back and work on lower-level distractions first until you get a fluent response.

 - Longer-coated dogs with heavy coating on their neck areas may not be able to detect well the vibration.